Jokhang Temple - A World Heritage Sanctuary of Tibetan Buddhism

 Artistic Treasury - Statues, Murals and Thangkas

 The interior of Jokhang Temple is an atmospheric labyrinth of chapels dedicated to various gods and bodhisattvas, illuminated by votive candles and thick with the smoke of incense.
 There are thousands of Buddhist statues and images which were brought by the two princesses (Wencheng & Bhrikuti) as part of their dowries.
 While walking through those atmospheric labyrinthes of chapels for various gods and bodhisattva, you may feel like getting back to the ancient mysterious land and find all around you is religion.
 On the right side of the front gate of Jokhang Temple are two murals, one depicting the procession of princess Wencheng arriving in Tibet and the other describing how the Jokhang Temple was built.
-Some other fine murals and Thangkas hanging on the walls are also worthy of your visiting.
+Some other fine murals and Thangkas hanging on the walls are also worthy of your visit.

 Architectural Marvel - A Millennia-Old Model of Tibetan-Han Fusion